paholg/dimensioned-examples/src/vector3d_generic.md

 }
 ```

-Pretty much all of our functions have to be in their own traits, making the struct `impl`
+All of our functions have to be in their own traits, making the struct `impl` rather small.
-rather small.

 ```rust
 impl<T> Vector3d<T> {